 I am an instructor in the philosophy department at Virginia Tech.
-I have recently finished my doctoral degree in Ethical and Political Thought in the ASPECT program at VT.
+Recently I finished my doctoral degree in Ethical & Political Thought in VT's ASPECT interdisciplinary research program.

-My research focuses on global ethics and the capability approach.
-My dissertation, Human Capabilities and Collectivist Justice, offers a morally particularist and politically communitarian version of Amartya Sen’s capability approach to justice.
+My research focuses on normative ethics and the capability approach to global distributive justice.
+My dissertation, Human Capabilities and Collectivist Justice, argues for a morally particularist and politically communitarian version of Amartya Sen’s capability approach.

-I have taught courses in philosophy and political science at Virginia Tech since 2011, primarily 200- and 300- level classes in global ethics and political theory.
-I am also a Fellow in Virginia Tech's PPE interdisciplinary program.
+I have taught courses in philosophy and political science since 2011, and I am associated with VT's PPE Program of undergraduate research.

 I have a Master’s degree in philosophy from Virginia Tech and a Bachelor’s degree in philosophy and writing from Wartburg College, Iowa.